mouseless/learn-nuxt/content.md

 is viewed, such as GitHub.
 Below is the list of our conventions, the ones that require more explanation are explained in their own sections below.

-- Line lengths sould be less or equal to 80 characters
+- Line lengths should be less or equal to 80 characters
 - Indentantions are two space, don't use tab indentation
 - Empty line before and after every Code Block, Image, Link, Mermaid Diagram, Warning / Error / Note / Tip Boxes, Header etc.